Is It Legal for My Company to Extend My Notice Period from One Month to Three?

 umakanthan53

-No rule can be permanent but subject to change or modification with prior notice of change to all the concerned people.
-It is correct that amended or modified rules/terms pertaining to existing service conditions of employees cannot have retrospective effect but at the same time such change shall not result in two sets of rules applicable to the same class of employees.
+No rule can be permanent but is subject to change or modification with prior notice given to all concerned parties.
+It is correct that amended or modified rules or terms regarding existing service conditions of employees cannot have a retrospective effect.
+However, at the same time, such changes should not result in two sets of rules being applicable to the same class of employees.

-Therfore, an employer can increase the length of notice period already fixed after due notice in this regard.
-Any separation taking place subsequent to the change has to abide by it.
+Therefore, an employer can increase the length of the notice period already established after giving proper notice in this regard.
+Any separation occurring after the change must comply with the new rule.

 KK!HR

-Pl. check whether the appointment term contains a clause that you will be governed by the rules and regulations as are enforced from time to time.
-Many organisations have such a clause and then it suffices that such changes are notified, and then it becomes binding.
+Please check whether the appointment term contains a clause stating that you will be governed by the rules and regulations as enforced from time to time.
+Many organizations include such a clause, making it sufficient that changes are notified and then become binding.
 In this case, the amendment of rules cannot be denied.

 saswatabanerjee

-Legally, you can always say that you didn't sign, but it depends on the arguments presented.
-The employer can prove that notice was given to you and you did not reject it (no letter saying you don't agree), so you have agreed to it.
-You continued to work knowing the new rule, so you accepted it.
+Legally, you can always claim that you didn't sign the acknowledgment, but it depends on the arguments presented.
+The employer can prove that notice was given to you and that you did not reject it (no letter stating your disagreement), which implies your agreement.
+By continuing to work knowing the new rule, you have effectively accepted it.

-In reality, you have no leverage unless you go to court against your employer, the cost of which is probably higher than the amount of notice pay.
-The employer can afford to fight, can you?
+In reality, you have no leverage unless you decide to take legal action against your employer, which could be more costly than the notice pay itself.
+The employer can afford to fight; can you?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute